What Is the Consumer Data Right?

 Example: If you use a money management app to track spending across multiple bank accounts, open banking under the CDR allows the app (if it’s accredited) to access your transaction data directly from your bank, with your permission.
 This means you don’t have to give the app your bank login details — the sharing is secure and regulated under CDR rules.

-What Is Transaction Data?
+What is Transaction Data?

 pros